-- Operating a motor vehicle in the wrong direction on a limited access highway;
+- Driving the wrong way on a limited access highway

-- Operating a motor vehicle that causes an accident resulting in death or serious physical injury;
+- Causing an accident which results in death or serious physical injury.

 If an aggravating circumstance is present, the DUI offender will face the following mandatory times in jail with a conviction: